Hiring a summer nanny? Payroll and taxes, handled.See how →

 Live-In Nanny Taxes: Room and Board Rules

-Live-in nanny tax rules differ from live-out: room and board is tax-free, overtime rules change, and the new overtime deduction doesn't apply.
-Here's what you need to know.
+Live-in nanny rules differ from live-out: room and board is tax-free, overtime rules change, and the new overtime deduction doesn't apply.
+What to know.

 February 16, 2026